openvinotoolkit/nncf/docs/Usage.md

 #### Step 4: Export the compressed model
 After the compressed model has been fine-tuned to acceptable accuracy and compression stages, you can export it.
 There are two ways to export a model:

-1. Call the compression controller's `export_model` method to properly export the model with compression specifics into ONNX:
+1. Call the compression controller's `export_model` method to properly export the model with compression specifics into ONNX.

     ```python
     compression_ctrl.export_model("./compressed_model.onnx")